 *It can be self-sustainable.

 *It can feed you, your family, and provide food for the hungry.

 A Contemplative Garden is a pungent and visible connection to God’s Grace as we create with our creator, a garden of meaning, rest, and growth.
 A place of meditation, contemplation, and worship.

 Be Creative and Start Small

-Create your own place of refuge, peace and rest in a world of noise.
-Make your own sacred place.
+Create your own little corner of heaven, a place of refuge, peace, and rest in a world of noise.
+Create your own sacred place.

 ~ We are creating a Community Page To share each other's ideas, wisdom, and pictures in our journey creating a contemplative garden, and you don't have to have a St. Francis Birdbath.